replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on March 13, 2024

 ### New Features {#new-features-v2024-03-13-0}
-* As a vendor portal end user, I can search my customers via email address (exact match only).
+* Adds the ability to search customers by their email address.

 ## v2024.03.12-1